What this handout is about

 - Labels: Do not equate people with their physical or mental conditions or categorize people broadly as objects.
 For example, adjectival forms like “older adults” are preferable to labels such as “the elderly” or “the schizophrenics.”
 Another option is to mention the person first, followed by a descriptive phrase— “people diagnosed with schizophrenia.”
 Be careful using the label “normal,” as it may imply that others are abnormal.

 - Other ways to reduce bias: Consistently presenting information about the socially dominant group first can promote bias.
-Make sure that you don’t always begin with men followed by women when writing about gender or sex, or whites followed by minorities when discussing race and ethnicity.
+Make sure that you don’t always begin with men followed by other genders when writing about gender, or whites followed by minorities when discussing race and ethnicity.
 Mention differences only when they are relevant and necessary to understanding the study.
 For example, it may not be important to indicate the sexual orientation of participants in a study about a drug treatment program’s effectiveness.
 Sexual orientation may be important to mention, however, when studying bullying among high school students.

 We consulted these works while writing this handout.
 This is not a comprehensive list of resources on the handout’s topic, and we encourage you to do your own research to find additional publications.
 Please do not use this list as a model for the format of your own reference list, as it may not match the citation style you are using.
 For guidance on formatting citations, please see the UNC Libraries citation tutorial.
 We revise these tips periodically and welcome feedback.